-A perfect hedge is one that eliminates all risk.
+A perfect hedge eliminates all risk.
 However, perfect hedges are rare.
-There may not be a futures contract for the underlying asset that the participant wants to hedge or the delivery date may not be optimal.
-Generally, a more perfect hedge can be achieved with a forward contract since all the terms of the contract are negotiable.
-However, forward contracts have their own problems, including the need to find a counterparty who is willing to accept the terms of the contract.
-Moreover, there could be substantial credit risk because a counterparty may be unable or unwilling to fulfill the terms of the contract.
+A futures contract for the underlying asset may not be available or the delivery date may not be optimal.
+A more perfect hedge can be achieved with a forward contract since all the terms of the contract are negotiable.
+However, forward contracts have their own problems, including the need to find a counterparty willing to accept the terms of the contract.
+Moreover, there could be substantial credit risk because a counterparty may be unable or unwilling to fulfill the contract.
 Futures contracts solve these problems by standardizing the terms of the contract and by having the exchange of the futures contract serve as a counterparty to both the long and the short position.
 But for many in the market, futures will not serve as a perfect hedge — hence, various strategies must be considered to achieve the best hedge possible.

 To simplify the discussion of hedging strategies, the rest of this article will assume that the hedge is entered into and not adjusted until the delivery date, and that futures accounts are not marked to market, since the time value of money complicates the analysis.

 A hedger will go short when he owns or produces the underlying asset and expects to sell it at a later time.
 A short hedge helps to protect against a decline in the spot price of the underlying asset.
 For instance, a farmer is growing 5,000 bushels of corn for delivery in September.
 In June, he takes a short position in a corn futures contract for 5,000 bushels at the price of $5.20 a bushel.
 Consider several possibilities:

 |Futures Contract Price||$26,000|

 |Net Value |